Carmarthen Castle: Wars of the Roses

 Carmarthen Castle is noted as the place of death of Edmund Tudor, father of the first Tudor king of England, Henry VII.
 Edmund took possession of the castle during the Wars of the Roses on behalf of the House of Lancaster.
 Opposing Yorkist troops led by William Herbert captured the castle in August 1456, imprisoning Edmund Tudor, who died a prisoner there on 1 November.
-His 13-year old wife Margaret gave birth to Henry in January the following year.
+His 13-year old wife Lady Margaret Beaufort gave birth to Henry in January the following year.

 The Old Gaol

-An eight cell gaol existed in the inner bailey at Carmarthen Castle and, in 1789, this was converted into a new County Gaol, designed by architect John Nash.
-The gaol was extended in 1869 and survived until it was demolished in 1936.
+An eight cell jail existed in the inner bailey at Carmarthen Castle and, in 1789, this was converted into a new County Gaol, designed by architect John Nash.
+The jail was extended in 1869 and survived until it was demolished in 1936.

 In about 1860 a two-storey police station and lock-up was built between the outer and inner walls of the castle.
 It was used as a place to hold prisoners in transit to the nearby courthouse.
 The building was used as such until 1947 (and now known as Castle House).